 - Skillshare with small business owners – if you have a skill you can share, perhaps set up a Facebook Live, IGTV or offer a downloadable course.

 - Get involved in online exercise classes and talks.
 Contact your yoga teacher and see if they are able to offer their services via video.

 So, as it stands here at Nookie, although our physical premises are temporarily closed following Government guidelines we are still able to take online orders and despatch them the same day as usual.
 There is someone in the office every day to answer your phone calls and queries regarding our products or your orders.
 And of course, we will always reply to your emails as soon as possible.

 Thank you for your continued support, and we look forward to getting out on the water this weekend.

-Hazel, and the team at Nookie.
+From all the team at Nookie.